Encharted Cook

 • Proof the Yeast.
 Add lukewarm water to a stand mixer's large mixing bowl.
 Add yeast and sugar and mix well with a knife.
 Allow the yeast to proof for 20 minutes, or until the yeast mixture is foamy and raised.

-1 Cup Lukewarm Water, 1 Tablespoon Yeast, ¼ Cup Granulated Sugar
+1 Cup Lukewarm Water, 1 Tablespoon Active Dry Yeast, ¼ Cup White Granulated Sugar

 • Make the Dough.
-Add flour, salt, beaten egg, and the softened butter and mix with a dough hook on low speed until all is combined and the dough comes together.
+Add flour, salt, softened butter, and beaten egg and mix with a dough hook or paddle attachment on low speed until all is combined and the dough comes together.

 Increase speed to medium and beat for 5 minutes.